Nicky Lopez Player Props: Royals vs. Guardians

-Nicky Lopez -- batting .269 with two doubles, three walks and four RBI in his past 10 games -- will be in action for the Kansas City Royals versus the Cleveland Guardians, with Aaron Civale on the hill, on July 7 at 7:10 PM ET.
+The Kansas City Royals and Nicky Lopez, who went 0-for-4 last time out, battle Gavin Williams and the Cleveland Guardians at Progressive Field, Saturday at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Guardians.
+He had a hitless showing in his previous game (0-for-4) against the Guardians.

 Nicky Lopez Game Info & Props vs. the Guardians